-The Research Ethics Office is going green!
-Researchers may submit new REB applications electronically (as PDF or Word attachments) to firstname.lastname@example.org, provided that they include digital or scanned signatures.
+The Research Ethics Office has gone green!
+REB applications must now be submitted electronically (as PDF or Word attachments) to email@example.com, and include digital or scanned signatures.
 Alternatively, Principal Investigators (i.e., faculty only) may email REB applications with a note in lieu of signatures, provided that the application package is sent from their Brock University email addresses.
-Hard copies will be accepted until January 2015.
+Hard copies will not be accepted after January 1, 2015.

 Starting January 1, 2015, all graduate students involved with human participant research projects are required to complete the Tri-Council Policy Statement 2 CORE tutorial before commencing research.